Cloud Security Management: 8 Steps for Evaluating Cloud Service Providers

 3. Manage people, roles, and identities

-Organizations must ensure that the provider has processes that govern who has access to customer data and application.
+Organizations must ensure that the provider has processes that govern who has access to customer data and applications.

-The provide must also have a secure system in place to managing the unique identifies for users and services.
+The provider must also have a secure system in place to manage the unique identities of users and services.

 4. Proper protection of data

 Data is the core of all IT security concerns for any organization.
-Cloud computing does not change this concern but brings new challenges because of the nature of cloud computing.
+Cloud computing does not change this concern but brings new challenges because of its nature of cloud computing.

-The security and protection of data both at rest and in transit needs to be ensured.
+The security and protection of data both at rest and in transit need to be ensured.

 Interested in learning more about cloud security management?
 Check out this free whitepaper on how to ensure complete security in the cloud!